Message switching: History

+The SITA High-Level Network (HLN) became operational in 1969, handling data traffic for airlines in real time via a message-switched network over common carrier leased lines.
+It was organised to act like a packet-switching network.

 Message switching systems are nowadays mostly implemented over packet-switched or circuit-switched data networks.
 Each message is treated as a separate entity.
 Each message contains addressing information, and at each switch this information is read and the transfer path to the next switch is decided.
 Depending on network conditions, a conversation of several messages may not be transferred over the same path.
 Each message is stored (usually on hard drive due to RAM limitations) before being transmitted to the next switch.
 Because of this it is also known as a 'store and forward' network.
 Email is a common application for message switching.
 A delay in delivering email is allowed real-time data transfer between two computers.

 Examples

 Hop-by-hop Telex forwarding and UUCP are examples of message switching systems.

 When this form of switching is used, no physical path is established in advance between sender and receiver.
 Instead, when the sender has a block of data to be sent, it is stored in the first switching office (i.e. router) then forwarded later one hop at a time.
 Each block is received in its entity form, inspected for errors and then forwarded or re-transmitted.

 A form of store-and-forward network.
 Data is transmitted into the network and stored in a switch.
 The network transfers the data from switch to switch when it is convenient to do so, as such the data is not transferred in real-time.
 Blocking can not occur, however, long delays can happen.
 The source and destination terminal need not be compatible, since conversions are done by the message switching networks.

 A message switch is "transactional".
 It can store data or change its format and bit rate, then convert the data back to their original form or an entirely different form at the receive end.
 Message switching multiplexes data from different sources onto a common facility.

 A message switch is one of the switching technologies.